refinedev/refine/documentation/docs/api-reference/core/hooks/data/useInfiniteList/index.md

 ## Filtering

-`useList` hook supports filtering feature.
+`useInfiniteList` hook supports filtering feature.
 You can pass `filters` property to enable filtering.
-In order to handle filtering, `useList` hook passes `filters` property to the `getList` method from the `dataProvider`.
+In order to handle filtering, `useInfiniteList` hook passes `filters` property to the `getList` method from the `dataProvider`.

 Dynamically changing the `filters` property will trigger a new request.